eemeli/react-message-context/README.md

 # react-message-context

-React message provider, using the [Context API] introduced in React 16.3.
+React message provider, using the React [Context API].
 Works well with just one or many locales, and with messages stored as strings or functions.
 Designed in particular for use with [messageformat].

 [context api]: https://reactjs.org/docs/context.html
 [messageformat]: https://messageformat.github.io